Requirements for Naturalization in Germany in 2024

 Simplified Naturalization for guest workers and their descendants

-Many of these people had difficulties obtaining German citizenship due to a lack of language skills, because they were not obliged to attend language courses or integration courses at the time, or because of formal hurdles.
+Many of these individuals faced difficulties in obtaining German citizenship due to a lack of language skills—since they rarely had access to language courses or integration courses at the time—or because of bureaucratic hurdles.

-- No obligation to take the naturalization test: Guest workers and contract workers do not have to take the naturalization test.
+- No requirement to take the naturalization test: Former guest workers and contract workers are not required to take the naturalization test.

 - Simplified language certificate: It is sufficient to prove basic language skills (A1) in order to be naturalized.